jayjeo/public/Laborshare/readmePatent.md

   * 10B) Download the generated data files (1001 files) from the server to your local computer in your working directory.
 The resulting dataset is provided in Dropbox link.

 ### GENERAL STEPS:
+0) Follow Steps 1 through 5 in your personal computer.
+From Step 7, you may begin using a server.

 1) Generate three folders: DownloadXML, SplitXML, and ExtractedXML.   <<< These folders should already exist.

 2) Execute "downloadZIP.py"    <<< This takes about few hours.